-LEVEL OF DISTRESS SIGNS OR INDICATORS OF POSSIBLE DISTRESS Change in voice tone or volume.
+LEVEL OF DISTRESS SIGNS OR INDICATORS OF POSSIBLE DISTRESS LLTLL OF DIOTING Change in voice tone or volume.
 Hesitancy to answer questions.
 MILD Use of inappropriate language/cursing.
 Provides non-relevant answers to questions asked.
 Displays an unwillingness or hesitancy to continue MILD signs plus any of the following: MODERATE Displays signs of distress that may include long pauses, or sighing Sobbing, weeping, and/or crying on the telephone.
 Displays flat voice tones.
 Being non-responsive Provides nonsensical/bizarre answers.
-SEVERE Talks about passive or active suicidal thoughts with or without a plan Talks about wishing another person was dead with or without a plan to kill the person Respondent asks for immediate help from emergency services or 911 Respondent poses an immediate threat to themselves or someone else
+Talka ah aut wasaina ay astina anisidal thanahta mith ay SEVERE Talks about passive or active suicidal thoughts with or without a plan Talks about wishing another person was dead with or without a plan to kill the person Respondent asks for immediate help from emergency services or 911 Respondent poses an immediate threat to themselves or someone else